Table of Contents

 Gene Therapy for Hemophilia A and B

 Another possibility for treating hemophilia is gene therapy: an altered virus that produces factor VIII can be inserted into the liver.
 This is called an in vivo gene transfer where the virus acts as a non-pathogenic viral vector that synthesizes factor VIII inside the body.
-Gene therapy could create a cure for hemophilia, however it is still in preclinical trial.
+Gene therapy could create a cure for hemophilia, however, it is still in a preclinical trial.

 Solutions can be found below the references.